tiktok-privacy-innovation/Shadowgraphy/README.md

 ## Using Shadowgraphy

+We provide examples on how to use Shadowgraphy in the directory ["example"](example).

 ### Format-Preserving Encryption

 We provide example codes for all the use cases described below.
 You can find them in "example/fpe_example.cpp".
-To compile the example code, simply turn on the option `SHADOW_BUILD_EXAMPLE` when you build Shadowgraphy, and the executable can be found in `build/bin/`.
+To compile the example code, simply turn on the option `SHADOW_BUILD_EXAMPLE` when you build Shadowgraphy, and the executable can be found in "build/bin/".

 Before using format-preserving encryption, there are some questions that you should consider first: